denko-rb/denko/README.md

 #### 2. Install the Arduino IDE OR CLI

-Get the Arduino IDE [here](http://arduino.cc/en/Main/Software) for a graphical interface (recommended for Windows), or use the command line interface from [here](https://github.com/arduino/arduino-cli/releases), or Homebrew.
+Get the Arduino IDE [here](http://arduino.cc/en/Main/Software) for a graphical interface (recommended for Windows), or use the command line interface from [here](https://github.com/arduino/arduino-cli/releases) or via Homebrew.

 **CLI Installation with Homebrew on Mac or Linux:**